 Koninklijke Ahold Delhaize N.V. and its subsidiaries (together hereinafter to be referred to as “Ahold Delhaize”) are committed to offering high quality products at a good value to their millions of customers.
-As part of its Sustainable Retailing Program, Ahold Delhaize and each of its local Brands are also committed to (i) complying with all applicable laws and regulations in each of the countries in which they operate, (ii) ensuring that the parties that supply Ahold Delhaize with goods and services (each a “Supplier”) do the same, (iii) validating the origin of goods offered for sale by Ahold Delhaize, and (iv) maintaining a high standard of business ethics and regard for human rights throughout their supply chain.
+As part of its Health and Sustainability Program, Ahold Delhaize and each of its local Brands are also committed to (i) complying with all applicable laws and regulations in each of the countries in which they operate, (ii) ensuring that the parties that supply Ahold Delhaize with goods and services (each a “Supplier”) do the same, (iii) validating the origin of goods offered for sale by Ahold Delhaize, and (iv) maintaining a high standard of business ethics and regard for human rights throughout their supply chain.
 These Standards of Engagement (each a “Standard”) set minimum standards for Suppliers that are designed to ensure that Ahold Delhaize has visibility into all aspects of its supply chain and meets these objectives.
 In connection with the foregoing, each of Ahold Delhaize’s Suppliers agrees to the following:

 ‘Subcontractor’ - The entity appointed by the Supplier to produce final consumer products.